Jaded (Aerosmith song)

-"Jaded" is a song by American hard rock band Aerosmith.
+"Jaded" is a song by the American rock band Aerosmith.
 It was written by lead singer Steven Tyler and songwriting collaborator Marti Frederiksen.
-Serviced to US radio in January 2001, the single was released on February 20, 2001, as the first single from the band's 13th studio album, Just Push Play (2001).
+Serviced to US radio on January 16, 2001, it served as the first single from the band's 13th studio album, Just Push Play (2001).
 The song was debuted publicly at the 2001 American Music Awards and was also played at the halftime show for Super Bowl XXXV in January 2001.
 It was ranked No. 86 on VH1's "100 Greatest Songs of the '00s".